 Equipment: Not required.

-Materials: A4 sheets of paper by number of participants.
+Materials: A4 sheets of paper by the number of players.

 Preliminary Preparation: Not required.

 How to Play.
-When everyone is ready, Player A comes to the front of the class and shows his/her rebus to his/her new classmates.
-The child to first correctly call out Player A’s name, gets 1 point.
-Then it is Player B’s turn to show his/her drawing and so on.
-The game lasts as long as all the rebuses are puzzled out.
-The winner is the child to get the most points.
+When everyone is ready, Player A comes to the front of the class and shows his/her rebus to the others.
+The first child to correctly call out Player A’s name, gets 1 point.
+Now it is Player B’s turn to show his/her drawing and so on.
+The game lasts as long as all the rebuses have been puzzled out.
+At the end, the gained points are counted up.
+The winner is the player to get the most points in total.

-Note.
-For older children, the players just pronounce suitable words, e.g.: 'My name is dog-eye-net-image-star'.
+Variation.
+As an alternative for higher levels, the players can just say appropriate words, e.g.: 'My name is dog-eye-net-image-star'.